Collection Haywards Heath Cine Society pt1

 Haywards Heath Market

 An amateur film of the weekly outdoor Sunday market at Haywards Heath.
-The images have accompanying music and commentary.
+The images have accompanying music and commentary comparing the market to those on the Continent.
 The film-maker was a member of Haywards Heath Cine Society.

 Hickstead; Lindfield Pond